 Studies show that living on campus can help students to feel more engaged in student life and that can help you to be more successful in the classroom.
 WNE requires all freshman and sophomores to live on campus for their first two years.
 Exceptions to this policy will be made for students living at home with a parent or legal guardian within a 50 mile radius of the University (determined by GPS).
 Other circumstances may qualify for exception.
 Learn more on our Living on Campus page and review the Residency Requirement.

 Welcome to Your Home-Away-From-Home

-Western New England University offers a great residence life experience.
+WNE offers a great residence life experience.
 It all starts with a staff committed to helping you with the housing selection process and transitioning to your new life on campus.
-We are also ready to assist graduate students with on-campus living to help you become an integral part of our campus community.
+We are also here to assist graduate students with on-campus living to help you become an integral part of our campus community.

 Our vibrant community attracts people from different backgrounds, perspectives, countries (nearly 30), and with different abilities.
 The Office of International Student and Scholars Services works with international students to help ease the transition to life on our campus.
 Residence Life offers housing selection options for Gender Neutral Housing and transgender students.
-Students with disabilities may request accommodations through our office of Student Disability Services.
-It is the dynamic composition of our student body that make Western New England University a place you will want to call home.
+Students with disabilities may request accommodations through our office of Student Accessibility Services.
+It is the dynamic composition of our student body that makes Western New England University a place you will want to call home.